 DIY Dyed Tip Towels

-Nothing feels prettier in a powder room than a lacy hand towel, but their elegance comes at a price.
-Find vintage napkins (natural fibres work best) with the same look for just a dollar or two each at a flea market or thrift store, and give them a simple upgrade with fabric dye.
+Nothing feels prettier in a powder room or guest bath than a lacy hand towel, but their elegance comes at a price.
+I found vintage napkins with the same look for just a dollar or two each, and gave them a simple upgrade with fabric dye.
+Here’s how to turn your own antique-shop finds into lovely little bathroom accents.

-Cover your workspace with a drop cloth, and put on rubber gloves.
-Fill a disposable container (such as a cat-litter tray) with 2 cups of hot water per dye packet.
-Dissolve dye in the container, then fill the basin with enough hot water to submerge the napkins, pour in the dye mixture and stir with a wooden spoon or paint stirrer.
+Cover your workspace with a drop cloth, and put on the rubber gloves.
+Fill the disposable container with 2 cups of hot water per dye packet.
+Dissolve dye in the container.
+Then, fill the basin with enough hot water to submerge the napkins, pour in the dye mixture and stir.

 Wet each napkin with hot water, then straighten out and submerge in the dye bath.
 Stir constantly.
-The longer the napkin remains in the dye bath, the deeper the resulting colour will be.
-(The towels pictured were in for about 30 minutes.)
+The longer the napkin remains in the dye bath, the deeper the resulting colour will be; I left these in about 30 minutes.

 Remove napkins from dye bath and rinse in warm water.
 Gradually lower the water temperature until you’re rinsing with cool water and it runs clear.
 Then, wash the napkin with mild detergent in warm water, rinse with cold water and let dry.